How to Become a Network Manager: Step-by-Step Career Guide

 Research the requirements to become a network manager.
 Learn about the job description and duties and read the step-by-step process to start a career as a network manager.

-Do I Want to Be a Network Manager?
+Should I Become a Network Manager?

 Network managers, sometimes referred to as network and computer systems administrators, identify what type of computer network an organization needs.
 They install network hardware and software programs, monitor networks, collect data to analyze a network's operation, and train individuals on how to use the network.